CTSRD-CHERI/cheri-c-programming/src/limitations/compile-time-type-uncertainty.md

   when they need to, but may also preserve them when not expected to.
-  If it is important to prevent propagation, use the `cheri_perms_and()` API to strip the `CHERI_PERM_LOAD_CAP` permission before
-    passing it to a routine that may perform a memory copy.
+  If it is important to prevent propagation, use the `cheri_perms_and()` API to strip the `CHERI_PERM_LOAD_CAP` permission before passing it to a routine that may perform a memory copy.
+  In the CheriBSD kernel, which frequently needs to limit the flow of capabilities, `memcpynocap()` exists as a wrapper to this.

 **Ongoing research**: SRI/Cambridge are continuing our research into the effects of compiler optimisations and when to constrain optimisations to better enforce protection properties.
   However, the tradeoffs here are tricky given the pracical goal of minimizing source-code disruption.
+  It may be useful to add a new `memcpy_nocap()` API usable by both userlevel and the kernel.

 ### Intentional integer-pointer type ambiguity